 What Does a Fashion Designer Exactly Do?

 Next comes the putting it together part.
 Using dummies or models, fashion designers use sewing material to put together the outfits they create from the design.
 Once the initial design is finalised, the designer’s creative vision takes over to produce a garment that is not only comfortable to wear but also looks sensational.
 From the first draft of creating, it may take a while for the design to be finalised.
 There are either levels of approvals required, or levels of creative discretion to finally get a green signal on a particular design.

-Whether you are working alone or with a large design house, there will be multiple rounds of creating a basic prototype of the garment before it is finalised.
+Whether you are working alone or with a large fashion design house, there will be multiple rounds of creating a basic prototype of the garment before it is finalized.
 The prototypes are usually created with low-cost material so that the cost is reduced and the designers can predict how the design will look on a human body.
 Once it is finalized, the design is produced and made available for the public.

-The clothes that fashion designers create can be broadly categorised into two - haute couture and ready to wear clothing.
+The clothes that fashion designers create can be broadly categorized into two - haute couture and ready to wear clothing.
 A haute couture garment is specifically crafted for a single person.
 Ready-to-wear garments are more bulk produced by large fashion houses or brands.
 They also fall into the category of sizes of small, medium and large according to the standard measurement of the target audience that they are distributed to.